-5.2 Notice to the competent data protection authorities
+5.2 Notice to the Information Commissioner

-- 5.2.1 If the Requesting Authority is in a country that does not provide an adequate level of protection for the personal data in relation to such request, in accordance with applicable data protection laws, then Zendesk will also put the request on hold to notify and consult with the competent data protection authorities, unless legally prohibited or where an imminent risk of serious harm exists that prohibits prior notification. - 5.2.2 If the law enforcement or other government authority which carried out a Direct Access is in a country that does not provide an adequate level of protection for the personal data in relation to such request, in accordance with applicable data protection laws, then Zendesk will also notify and consult with the competent data protection authorities, unless legally prohibited or where an imminent risk of serious harm exists that prohibits prior notification. - 5.2.3 Where Zendesk is prohibited from notifying the competent data protection authorities and/or suspending the request, Zendesk will use its best efforts (taking into account the nature, context, purposes, scope, and urgency of the request) to inform the Requesting Authority/authority that carried out the Direct Access about its obligations under applicable data protection law and to obtain the right to waive this prohibition.
-Such efforts may include asking the Requesting Authority/authority that carried out the Direct Access to put the request on hold, so that Zendesk can consult with the competent data protection authorities, or to allow disclosure to specified personnel at Zendesk's customer, and may also, in appropriate circumstances, include seeking a court order to this effect.
-Zendesk will maintain, and upon reasonable request provide to its customers and competent data protection authorities, a written record of the efforts it takes, in line with its established business record maintenance practices, unless legally prohibited from doing so.
+- 5.2.1 If the Requesting Authority is in a country that does not provide an adequate level of protection for the personal data in relation to such request, in accordance with applicable data protection laws, then Zendesk will also put the request on hold to notify and consult with the Information Commissioner, unless legally prohibited or where an imminent risk of serious harm exists that prohibits prior notification. - 5.2.2 If the law enforcement or other government authority which carried out a Direct Access is in a country that does not provide an adequate level of protection for the personal data in relation to such request, in accordance with applicable data protection laws, then Zendesk will also notify and consult with the Information Commissioner, unless legally prohibited or where an imminent risk of serious harm exists that prohibits prior notification. - Where Zendesk is prohibited from notifying the Information Commissioner and/or 5.2.3 suspending the request, Zendesk will use its best efforts (taking into account the nature, context, purposes, scope, and urgency of the request) to inform the Requesting Authority/authority that carried out the Direct Access about its obligations under applicable data protection law and to obtain the right to waive prohibition.
+Such efforts may include asking the Requesting this Authority/authority that carried out the Direct Access to put the request on hold, so that Zendesk can consult with the Information Commissioner, or to allow disclosure to specified personnel at Zendesk's customer, and may also, in appropriate circumstances, include seeking a court order to this effect.
+Zendesk will maintain, and upon reasonable request provide to its Customers and the Information Commissioner, a written record of the efforts it takes, in line with its established business record maintenance practices, unless legally prohibited from doing so.